lidofinance/docs/docs/guides/lido-tokens-integration-guide.md

 - There are live ChainLink [stETH/USD](https://app.ens.domains/name/steth-usd.data.eth) and [stETH/ETH](https://etherscan.io/address/0x86392dC19c0b719886221c78AB11eb8Cf5c52812) price feeds on Ethereum.
 - There are live ChainLink stETH/USD price feeds on [Arbitrum](https://docs.chain.link/docs/arbitrum-price-feeds/) and [Optimism](https://docs.chain.link/docs/optimism-price-feeds/).
 These also have ChainLink wstETH-stETH exchange rate data feeds.

+### LDO

+[LDO](#ldo-1) is a Lido governance ERC-20 compliant token derived from the [MiniMe Token](https://github.com/Giveth/minime).
+The latter allows the LDO balance to be tracked and retrieved for the arbitrary block number, which is an essential part of the
+Lido voting mechanics.

+### unstETH

+A non-fungible token (NFT) is used to represent a withdrawal request position [inside the in-protocol withdrawals queue](/contracts/withdrawal-queue-erc721) when a stToken holder decides to redeem it for Ether via the protocol.

+Lido's [unstETH](#withdrawals-unsteth) is non-fungible and implements the ERC-721 token standard in contrast to the abovementioned tokens.

 ## stETH vs. wstETH